The Care Act 2014

 The main themes of the Care Act concentrate on promoting:

-Keeping people safe from harm, and advice on what to do if you are worried about someone
+- Keeping adults safe - keeping people safe from harm, and advice on what to do if you are worried about someone

 For more information about the changes and how they may affect you see Understanding the Care Act.